 - Martinez Unified School District Healthy Beverage Policy The school district will no longer be serving sugary sweetened beverages to children or adults at meetings, events or celebrations.

-- Office of Board of Supervisor John Gioia Healthy Food and Beverage Policy will make sure healthy foods are available at sponsored events (public funds are not used).
+- Office of Board of Supervisor John Gioia Healthy Food & Beverage Policy will make sure healthy foods are available at sponsored events (public funds are not used).
 They will also discourage sugary sweetened beverages and provide water free of charge!

-- Office of Board of Supervisor Karen Mitchoff Healthy Food and Beverage Policy Food provided by Supervisor Mitchoff’s office will include fruits, veggies and whole grains.
+- Office of Board of Supervisor Karen Mitchoff Healthy Food & Beverage Policy Food provided by Supervisor Mitchoff’s office will include fruits, veggies and whole grains.
 The office will not serve sugary sweetened beverages or juice to children at their events.

 - Building Blocks for Kids Collaborative Nutrition Policy BBK will no longer serve fruit juice in their Preschool Enrichment Program, instead will have fruit slices and fresh water only.

-- Contra Costa Health Plan Healthy Food and Beverage Policy The Health Plan adopted this policy to provide healthy foods and beverage options at meetings, events and celebrations.
+- Contra Costa Health Plan Healthy Food & Beverage Policy The Health Plan adopted this policy to provide healthy foods and beverage options at meetings, events and celebrations.
 They even included menu suggestions for healthy choices.

 - East Bay Center for Performing Arts Healthy Beverage will no longer serve sugary sweetened beverages to children during classes, workshops, rehearsals, performances or recitals hosted by the center .